alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

+#### Create the RDS VMs

 - Run the `./Create_RDS_Servers.ps1` script, providing the DSG ID when prompted

 - The deployment will take around 20 minutes to complete and will do some intial preparation of and file transfers to the RDS VMs.

+#### Perform initial configuration and file transfer

+- Once VM deployment is complete, run the `./Initial_Config_And_File_Transfer.ps1` script, providing the DSG ID when prompted

+- This will take around 5-10 minutes to complete.
+Most of this is the transfer of files to the RDS session hosts.

 ### Install software on RDS Session Host 1 (Remote app server)